-In short, the Temple of Hera is a telling of the emotional complexity of become a woman.
-The temple of Hera is a compelling piece that challenges the way we think about love and desire.
+In short, “The Temple of Hera” is a telling of the emotional complexity of becoming a woman.
+It is a compelling piece that challenges the way we think about love and desire.
 For anyone looking to reflect on their own journey through these aspects of life, this piece will leave a lasting impression.
-Whether you're a young teen or thirty-six, The Temple of Hera taps into emotions we've all felt, in ways both beautiful and heartbreaking.
-It is the emotional blueprint of becoming a woman and reminds us that the path to understanding love and desire is often winding.
-Adding another layer of meaning when we say, “I’m just a girl”.
+Whether you're a young teen or thirty-six, The Temple of Hera taps into emotions we've all felt in ways both beautiful and heartbreaking.
+It is the emotional blueprint of becoming a woman that reminds us that the path to understanding love and desire is often winding, thus adding another layer of meaning to the phrase “I’m just a girl”.